svanomm/svanomm.github.io/about.md

 Since graduating college in 2020, I have spent 5 years working in economic consulting, with most of my projects involving antitrust litigation, regression analysis, and damages estimation.
 I worked at Charles River Associates from 2020-2021, and have worked at BRG since 2021, both in the Washington, DC area.

 ## Research Interests

 ### Microeconometric Methods
 My economic research employs modern econometric techniques including:
 - Difference-in-differences estimation
 - Causal inference methods
 - Policy evaluation and impact assessment

 ### Predictive Analytics
 I develop and apply machine learning models for economic and financial forecasting, with particular expertise in:
 - Time series analysis and forecasting
-- Real-time sentiment analysis using news data
+- Explainable AI methods
-- Stock market prediction and financial modeling
+- Big data processing and analysis (~billion-row data)

 ### Odds and Ends
 Some of my spare time is spent on personal projects, with a particular interest in natural language processing and large language models:
 - Building a local search engine complete with a PDF processing pipeline and semantic search